AndreaNardinocchi/placemark/README.md

   },
 ```

-The 'categories' value is passed along the parameter 'categories' in the above function, and then through iteration we fetch the category values we need to show in the account page, namely the 'title' of the category as well as its id which is needed to create a URL to make the title clickable (see the **stats-account.hbs**):
+The 'categories' value is passed along the parameter 'categories' in the above function, and then through iteration, the category values are fetched to be show in the account page.
+The category values are the 'title' of the category as well as its id which is needed to create the category URL and make the title clickable (see the **stats-account.hbs**):

 ```
  <section class = "content pl-4">